 At this assembly we all meet together in the main hall.
-At this assembly we celebrate birthdays, give out Headteacher Awards for special work, award stars to children who have completed their Learning Skills sticker charts, give out Reading Challenge badges, award certificates to teams – e.g football, athletics etc and also allow individuals to share awards they have achieved from outside school – e.g karate, dance or music etc.
+At this assembly we give out special awards for special work, award certificates to teams – e.g football, athletics etc and also allow individuals to share awards they have achieved from outside school – e.g karate, dance or music etc.

 At this assembly we sometimes sing our school song – Holly Park Forever .
 You can listen to the children singing it on the homepage of the website.

-We also have presentations from our School, Eco and Learning Councils.
-We also introduce themes – for example Harvest, New Year, Anti-Bullying etc. We will often remind children about upcoming events such as our fund raising projects or PTA events.
+Sometimes we have presentations from our Councils, wellbeing champions etc. We also introduce themes – for example Harvest, New Year, Anti-Bullying etc. We will often remind children about upcoming events such as our fund raising projects or PTA events.

 Listen to the whole school singing Happy Birthday:

 Tuesday assembly is usually divided into KS1 and KS2.
 These assemblies generally take on a more religious theme.
 We sometimes invite in speakers from different religions to these assemblies.
 We have had in a local Rabbi, a Priest, a Reverend and some teachers from a local Mosque.
 These assemblies are taken by senior members of staff.

 Tuesday is also the day that classes in Y4 and Y5 do an assembly.
 Each of these classes does one assembly during the year.
 Parents are invited in to see the assembly.
 The assembly is generally based on what the children have been learning about in class.

 Sometimes the Tuesday assemblies are reading assemblies.
 They may cover issues based around Equalities and the Protected Characteristics.
 Sometimes they are about Consent or Safeguarding or anti bullying and behaviour.

 Our Wednesday assemblies are KS1 and KS2 together.